ASkyeye/SharpLDAP/README.md

 # SharpLDAP
-SharpLDAP is a tool writting in C# that aims to do enumeration via LDAP queries
+SharpLDAP is a tool written in C# that aims to do enumeration via LDAP queries

 ![image](https://user-images.githubusercontent.com/48562581/202248870-90ccb30f-3df0-4591-bd0f-18e86068e729.png)